niekcandaele/Bill/README.md

 ## Run your own version

 Mighty brave of you!
 Currently I am developing with just me hosting in mind.
-This is a feature for advanced users and should only be attempted if you have some experience with running discord bots.
+There's no support for this but you can copy the code to your machine and try to run it.

 ## Contact and support